My Logbook: Patmos

 Q: How do I visit the Cave of the Apocalypse?

-A: It's halfway up the hill between Skala and Chora.
-Walk (steep 20 min), take a taxi (~€5), or join ship excursion.
+A: The Cave is halfway up the hill between Skala and Chora.
+Walk (steep 20 min), take a taxi for about €5, or join a ship excursion.
 Free entry but modest dress required.
-It's a working chapel — respectful behavior expected.
+It is a working chapel — respectful behavior expected.

 A: Absolutely.
 This 11th-century UNESCO World Heritage fortress-monastery is one of Greece's most significant spiritual sites.
-Treasury museum displays priceless Byzantine artifacts.
-Entry €6.
+The treasury museum displays priceless Byzantine artifacts.
+Entry is €6 per person.
 Dress code enforced.

 Q: Is Patmos walkable from the port?